cgwire/kitsu/docs/getting-started-production/README.md

 ## Create extra tasks for the shots

-If you realize you miss some task type on your pipe line, you need to add the new task type on your library.
+If you realize you miss some task type on your pipeline, you need to add the new task type to your library.

 (To add new Task Type see [Customization of the workflow](../customization/README.md#create-a-new-task-type) )

-Once it's done, you need to add them into your **Setting** page too.
+Once it's done, you need to add them to your **Setting** page too.

 Then,  click on
 the **+Add tasks** button ![Add task button](../img/getting-started/add_task_button.png)